 Probiotics can help maintain gut barrier integrity by:

-1. Promoting mucous secretion.
+1. Supporting mucous secretion.
 Our intestinal wall includes a mucous layer that works to further ward off inhospitable microbes.
-Probiotics can increase the production of mucin, the slimy substance that coats and protects this layer1.
+Our friendly microbes help encourage the production of mucin, the slimy substance that coats and protects this layer1.

 3. Lowering pH levels.
 Some probiotic strains produce lactic or acetic acid, which can make invader microbes like Escherichia coli less likely to thrive by creating a more acidic gut environment3.

-6. Strengthening the structure of tight junctions.
-Beneficial bacteria help jump-start the assembly of tight junction proteins, and they activate cell signaling that strengthens the tight junctions so the bad guys can’t push their way through4.
+5. Keeping the structure of tight junctions strong.
+Beneficial bacteria help jump-start the assembly of tight junction proteins, and they activate cell signaling that supports strengthening of the tight junctions so the bad guys can’t push their way through4.

-Clearly, probiotics are a major player in how well our gut barrier is able to let the good stuff in and keep the bad stuff out.
+Clearly, beneficial bacteria are major players in how well our gut barrier is able to let the good stuff in and keep the bad stuff out.
 So, how do we nurture these guardians of the gut?

 Prebiotics and Intestinal Wall Function